 "We have a very professional team of pilots and support staff here at Skyline and it is a pleasure to be part of such a dedicated operation which includes input from our major client, the Hawkes Bay DHB flight team."

-Both Alex and his wife are from Hawkes Bay and after a prolonged absence, are thoroughly enjoying being based at home with their three boys and with all the benefits the Bay has to offer.
+Alex is from Hawkes Bay and after a prolonged absence, is thoroughly enjoying being based at home with his three boys with all the benefits the Bay has to offer.

 I started flying commercially in 1998 and now have in excess of 5000 hours flying time.
 I am a qualified flying instructor and actively fly all Skyline fixed wing aircraft.
 I enjoy being an air ambulance pilot as you never know what the next job will involve or where you will be going, and knowing that you are helping people brings a sense of satisfaction.

 I have always been interested in flying and really caught the flying bug after winning a flying scholarship conducted by a local aero club which gave me a good start towards my initial pilots licence.

 I enjoy spending time with my wife Heather and two daughters and when I get the opportunity I like to go tramping in the neighbouring mountain ranges.